 by Amanda Kool

-The early part of the novel is heavy on pseudo-religion.
-Johns are angels, in the Old Testament wrathful way, but apart from the aforementioned pre-plot info-dump they become faceless monsters quite quickly.
+The early part of the novel is heavy on pseudo religion.
+Johns are angels, in the Old Testament wrathful way, but apart from the pre-plot info dump they become faceless monsters quite quickly.
 This is the novel’s chief failing.
-The concept of angels begets the concepts of God, but neither of them are mentioned or seen.
-Old Testament angels communicated with man, the Johns do not.
+The concept of angels begets the concepts of God, but neither of them are mentioned nor seen.
+Old Testament angels communicated with man.
+The Johns do not.
 They are pure killing machines, gender-free and with only one basic instinct: to kill man.
 Not only is this unrealistic, but the same generalisation is at the root of racism, and it is distressing to see this concept still being used in fiction in 2016.
 Its use here seems to be to allow our heroes to kill large numbers of the Johns without looking like mass-murderers, and to avoid having to explain any complex motives on the part of the Johns.
-This leads to the novel feeling lightweight and, when coupled with a very light plot and a number of important contradictions, ultimately unsatisfying.
+The novel, then, feels lightweight and, when coupled with a very light plot and several important contradictions, ultimately unsatisfying.

 Ultimately, however, the novel does not succeed for the simple reason that nothing happens.
 No problems are resolved, no characters exhibit emotional growth, and, at the end of the story, the readers find themselves at the same place as where they came in.
 Don’t be fooled by the setting up of the Johns as the major villains into thinking this story might be about humanity finally finding a way to throw off their oppressors and emerging from their warrens to become masters of their own planet once more.
 Don’t make the mistake of thinking that the mystery of the Johns will be solved.
 In short, do not expect anything from this novel, and you won’t be disappointed.
 But in the end, why do we read novels at all?